Goldfields Brass Band

 History

-2. Mayor Gillespie asked Mr Fred Asher to take control of the Boulder Mines Band instruments and music, which were deteriorating in storage.
+Mayor Gillespie of the Boulder Shire Council asked Mr Fred Asher to take control of the old Boulder Mines Band instruments and music, which were deteriorating in storage.
+Fred Asher continued to encourage the young musicians and with the old instruments and music formed the Boulder Council Youth Band.

 Awards/Recognition